-1. Keep track of customer relationships
+1. Keep track of Customer Relationships

 If your method of following up potential and current customers tends to be ad hoc, set up a simple customer relationship management (CRM) system.
-Don’t be thrown off by the term; a CRM doesn’t have to be difficult or time-consuming.
+Don’t be thrown off by the term – a CRM doesn’t have to be difficult or time-consuming.
 While there are plenty of CRM software options available, to start with you could simply set up an Excel spreadsheet.

 It doesn’t matter what it is, when your customers feel that you care enough about them to remember personal details, they will place greater trust in you.

-2. Promote your business by following up all enquiries
+2. Promote Your Business by Following up all Enquiries

-If you’ve got potential customers getting in touch via your website contact form or through email or phone calls; you want to be proactive!
+If you’ve got potential customers getting in touch via your website contact form or through email or phone calls, you want to be proactive!
 These are people who have made the effort to contact you so they are obviously interested in what your business offers.
 Give them a quick, friendly phone call to follow up their enquiry.
 This is a sure-fire way to get more customers over time.

-3. Spice things up with a healthy dose of competition
+3. Spice Things up with a Healthy Dose of Competition

 If you’ve got employees tasked with making sales, a bit of friendly competition can be a great way to get more customers.
 You’d be surprised how small incentives can motivate your team, and reboot their competitive drive, thus increasing your sales.
 Brainstorm ideas for simple competitions and once you’ve decided on a format, make the competition progress visible.
-You could set up a whiteboard (or flip chart and easel) where employees can record their progress against specific targets (for example attending a requisite number of networking events each month).
+You could set up a whiteboard, or flip chart and easel, where employees can record their progress against specific targets.
+For example, attending a requisite number of networking events each month.

 You can be as creative as you want with the prizes and ask your employees for ideas.
-A well-run competition not only boosts morale but encourages your staff to promote your business and attract more customers.
+A well-run competition not only boosts morale, but encourages your staff to promote your business and attract more customers.

 If you’re running a small business, chances are many of your clients are locally based.
 Joining local business groups can help you get more customers through the door.
 We suggest you sign up with your local Chamber of Commerce as well.
 Networking is not everyone’s favourite word but, being a member of your chamber will give you more opportunities to mix with like-minded business owners.

 If you work in a retail district alongside other businesses, there’s an activity you can do in your lunch break, while actually having a lunch break.
 Organise a monthly catch-up session at a local restaurant with business owners in complementary industries.
-Once other business owners get to know you and the services you offer, you can expect more referrals (and so can they!)
+Once other business owners get to know you and the services you offer, you can expect more referrals, and so can they!

 Event hosting can be hard work but it can also be a fantastic way to promote your business, especially if you can offer prizes or incentives for people to attend.
-Think about an annual, bi-annual or quarterly event to help get potential customers through the door.
-Whether you opt for a workshop, product demonstration or get-together to celebrate a new product range you want to make it fun and friendly.
-Think of it as an opportunity for customers to get to know and trust you and for you to show them what you can offer.
+Think about an annual, bi-annual, or quarterly event to help get potential customers through the door.
+Whether you opt for a workshop, product demonstration, or get-together to celebrate a new product range, you want to make it fun and friendly.
+Think of it as an opportunity for customers to get to know and trust you, and for you to show them what you can offer.
 Make sure you promote the fact that there’ll be food and drink on offer!